Htou/Htou/README.md

 A software engineer (and philsophy) student specializing in general backend development with technologies listed in the toolbox below.

-I like to work on building useful applications, mostly with Java and Python, that are deployable on the cloud solutions like AWS, but I am also developing myself in other areas such as team building, scrum and clean agile.
+I like to work on building useful applications, mostly with Java and Python, that are deployable on the cloud solutions like AWS, but I am also developing myself in other areas such as team building, clean agile and leading software projects as scrum master.
 Add me on LinkedIn to follow my progresss.

 I started coding back when doing a web devlopment bootcamp back in 2018, but after trying to get in the software development field I came to the conclusion that technical skills were not adiquate, thus I persued an education in software Development.